 455 E Ocean Blvd, Long Beach, CA 90802

-Not too far from Santa Fe Importers is Modica’s Deli, which has been in the same location since the mid-90’s.
+Not too far from Santa Fe Importers lies Modica’s Deli, a neighborhood staple since the mid-90’s.

 Whether you want to have a nice Italian al-fresco lunch or dinner, or one of their made-to-order sandwiches to go, Modica’s will not leave you disappointed.
-For the sandwiches, there are two sizes and you have four types of bread to choose from: rye, wheat, classic Italian or multigrain rolls.
+For the sandwiches, there are two sizes with four types of bread to choose from: rye, wheat, classic Italian or multigrain rolls.

 Modica’s motto is: “We have served over 200 sandwiches daily for more than 25 years.”
 Although their bigger sandwiches are on the pricier side, they’re completely worth it.